sass/sass/accepted/module-system.changes.md

 * Only allow top-level members to shadow forwarded members.

-* Clean up the way "Forwarding Modules" is invoked.
+* Clean up the way "Forwarding Modules" and "Importing Files" are invoked.

 * Fix a few broken links.